joshbegley/nyt-latest/previous.md

 `Dozens lined up outside astronomy shops, pharmacies and convenience stores in Paris, London, Brussels and Barcelona to buy the glasses before Wednesday’s solar eclipse.`\
 https://www.nytimes.com/video/world/europe/100000011085655/europeans-scramble-to-buy-solar-eclipse-glasses.html

-**Election Live Updates: Tallying Underway in South Carolina, Where Graham’s Sister Seeks His Seat**\
+**Election Live Updates: Lindsey Graham’s Sister Advances to Runoff in South Carolina Senate Primary**\
-`The late Senator Lindsey Graham’s sister is among a crowded field in a race that could be headed for a runoff.
-Five other states are also holding races, including Minnesota and Wisconsin, where a democratic socialist is seeking the nomination for governor.`\
+`Five other states are also holding races, including Minnesota and Wisconsin, where a democratic socialist is seeking the nomination for governor.`\
 https://www.nytimes.com/live/2026/08/11/us/elections-south-carolina-wisconsin

 **Richard Lingeman, Cultural Historian and Biographer, Dies at 95**\